-She has dedicated her career to developing a comprehensive approach, called “The Bell Method,” for assessing and treating dizziness, vertigo and imbalance, as well as geriatric fall prevention, incontinence and neuropathy.
+She has dedicated her career to developing a comprehensive approach, called The Bell Method®, for assessing and treating dizziness, vertigo, balance problems, and unexplained falls.
+Her care is powered by evidence and driven by empathy.

 How Dr. Bell Can Help

-Through years of study, practice and her own experience of healing herself, she has developed “The Bell Method,” which represents a comprehensive methodology for identifying and eliminating the modifiable causes of vertigo, and managing that which cannot be cured to live a full and active life.
-Inspired by her personal experience and the lack of resources she found, Dr. Bell became passionate about increasing awareness among healthcare providers in the appropriate care for patients of all ages with dizziness and vertigo in San Diego and the local surrounding areas.
+Through 20+ years of study and practice in the field of physical therapy, along with her own experience of healing from vertigo, she has developed The Bell Method®, which is a unique, detailed, and comprehensive methodology for identifying and eliminating the modifiable causes of vertigo, and managing that which cannot be resolved to live a full and active life.
+Inspired by her personal experience and the lack of resources she found on her own journey, Dr. Bell became motivated to increase awareness among the general public and healthcare providers in the appropriate care for patients of all ages with dizziness and vertigo in San Diego and the local surrounding areas.

 Dr Bell’s Mission

-Dr. Kimberley Bell is a Doctor of Physical Therapy dedicated to making a difference in the lives of individuals suffering with dizziness, vertigo, and imbalance.
+Dr. Kim Bell is a Doctor of Physical Therapy dedicated to making a difference in the lives of individuals suffering with dizziness, vertigo, and imbalance.

 The Expert’s Expert

 Dr. Bell began screening all her geriatric patients with unexplained repeated falls for vestibular disorders and was stunned to discover undiagnosed vestibular dysfunction in over 90% of all her older patients with chronic falls, even those without complaints of dizziness or vertigo.
 Additionally, realizing how close she sometimes comes to falling down during her occasional vertigo episodes, Dr. Bell became deeply aware of the stress, neck tension, anxiety, fear of falling and frequent falls that unaddressed vestibular dysfunction could cause in older adults.

 In 2008, Dr. Bell took on a volunteer leadership role as the Co-Chair of the San Diego Fall Prevention Task Force to promote best practices in fall prevention for older adults.

-She recently completed her second term as the Co-Chair of the San Diego Fall Prevention Task Force, which, under her leadership, has grown exponentially in membership and received national awards and recognition for its local impact in implementing a multi-year strategic plan to educate the public on fall prevention and lessen its occurrence.
+She has completed two four-year terms as the Co-Chair of the San Diego Fall Prevention Task Force, which, under her leadership, has grown exponentially in membership and received national awards and recognition for its local impact in implementing a multi-year strategic plan to educate the public on fall prevention and lessen its occurrence.